 Visit any mall, and you will find a Korean unlimited barbecue grill, and there you will find Filipino folks gathered around a stovetop grilling marinated pieces of meat.
 That love for meat is what inspired this particular variant.

-Follow the steps as indicated, but replace the ground beef with diced short ribs marinated in Korean barbecue marinade.
+Follow the steps as indicated, but replace the ground beef with diced short ribs marinated in a Korean barbecue marinade.
 Towards the end, add in the chopped kimchi.
 This is a sure hit for spicy food lovers.

 As the name of this variant suggests, this dish came from the Islands of Okinawa in Japan.